Syria – Southeast (Damascus, Daraa, as-Suwayda) November 1-3, 2019

 Bakdash Ice Cream Shop.
 In the souq, it dates from 1895 – the soft ice cream is scooped out of tubs and served with sliced pistachio nuts.

 Hammams.
-The presence of public baths (ḥammāms) in Damascus started during the Umayyad era, while some historians date them back to the Roman era.
+Public baths (ḥammāms) in Damascus started during the Umayyad era, while some historians date them back to the Roman era.
 In 1175, there were 77 baths and in 1250, 114 baths, increasing to 365 during the Ottoman era, then decreased drastically to 60 baths in the late nineteenth century AD.
 Today, however, the number of baths in full operation is barely 20, the most famous of them is the “Nour al-Din al-Shahid” bath in the Al-Buzuriyah Souq.

 Threats to the future of the old City